Unboxing LLMs > loading...

 quantization_config=quantization_config,

-device_map="auto" # Automatically distribute across available GPUs
+device_map="auto" # Distribute model layers across available GPUs if needed

 )